Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions: Theoretical Analysis

 The second order Magnus term is given as:

 Again, we assume that terms proportional to $\Omega_q^{2}/\omega_d^{2}$ and $\Omega_d^{2}/\omega_d^{2}$ are small and lead to trivial light shifts, and thus can be ignored (see Appendices B and C for a more complete treatment).
-This leaves only the terms that arise from interaction between the dipole and quadrupole fields and are the ones responsible for the most important dynamics of the system.
-After a RWA on terms that oscillate at $2\omega$ and $2\omega_d$ yields and evaluating the time integrals, the propagator is found as:
+This leaves only the terms that arise from the dipole-quadrupole interaction, which are responsible for the primary dynamics of interest.
+After applying a RWA to drop terms that oscillate at $2\omega$ and $2\omega_d$ and evaluating the time integrals, the propagator is evaluated as: